Centralizers in the Group of Interval Exchange Transformations: The First Return Map

-This section is divided into several subsections.
-In the first two, we briefly explain some machinery which will be used in our proof of Theorem 3.3.
-The proof itself will be given in the third subsection.
-Given an IET $T$, $D(T)$ will denote the set of points at which $T$ is discontinuous.
+In this section we briefly review some facts about first return maps which will be used in our proofs of Theorems \ref{thm:torsion rank} and \ref{thm:torsion idoc}.
+Given an IET $T$, let $D(T)$ denote the set of points at which $T$ is discontinuous.